How to Convince Your Parents to Sign You up for Horse Riding Lessons

 Day 6: Write a Letter to Your Parents

-You are going to write a brief introduction to the presentation that you are going to give on Day 7.
-Basically, write them a letter.
-Something like this:
+Today you are going to write a brief introduction to the presentation that you are going to give on Day 7.
+Write them a letter that goes something like this:

 Dear Mom and Dad,